Last Updated on April 18, 2023 by Admin

 The Different Types of Estimation Engineers

 Estimation engineers come in many different types.
 Some specialize in one kind of estimation, such as cost estimation, while others are generalists who can estimate various types of projects.
 Some work for construction companies, while others work for engineering firms.

 They use many different tools to help estimate a project’s cost.
 They may use software programs, Excel spreadsheets, or pencil and paper.
 No matter what tools they use, they must be able to show their work clearly and concisely.

 There are three main types of estimation engineers: cost estimators, quantity surveyors, and construction engineers.

 Quantity surveyors are responsible for estimating the materials needed for a project.
-They use their knowledge of construction materials to develop estimates for the quantities of materials required for a project.
+They use their knowledge of construction materials to develop estimates for the quantities required for a project.